vichor/foundations/README.md

 # FNDTS - foundations
 Basic foundations library.
-Old code which was wandering on my computer and decided to upload to svn.
+Old code which was wandering on my computer and decided to upload to github.
 Contains
   - os abstraction module (only thread available)
   - logging module